 Removing the dirt bike gas tank makes regular maintenance easier, especially when you need to access the cylinder top area.
 It is also a good idea to remove the fuel tank for deep cleaning the dirt bike to prevent corrosion and dirt buildup under the tank.

-To remove the dirt bike gas tank, you first need to remove the dirt bike seat.
+To remove the dirt bike gas tank, you first need to remove the seat.
 Next, remove the top plastic set and radiator shrouds.
-Finally, disconnect the fuel supply and unscrew the final bolt holding the dirt bike gas tank in place.
-You can now remove the dirt bike gas tank off the dirt bike.
+Finally, disconnect the fuel supply and unscrew the final bolt holding the fuel tank in place.
+You can now remove the gas tank off the dirt bike.

-Next, let’s go over the 5 steps it takes to remove the dirt bike gas tank in detail.
+Next, let’s go over the 5 steps it takes to remove the gas tank in detail.

 Step 1: Remove the Seat